 Driving while unfit through drink can bring about very unpleasant consequences.
 Even in cases that are not severe, the offender can face a number of problems, among which we remind you that the car insurance costs will increase as a result of this.
 Your work could also be affected if you work as a driver because the employer will be able to see that you have been convicted.

 High-risk offenders will not get their license back immediately and they will need to pass a medical examination with an appointed doctor.
-A high-risk offender is an individual who was convicted of 2 drink driving offences within 10 years or who:
+Our drink driving solicitor in London explains this: a high-risk offender is an individual who was convicted of 2 drink driving offences within 10 years or who:

 Reapplying for a license can take time and our driving solicitors can assist you, however, a prolonged driving ban can cause other issues, especially if you rely heavily on your car to commute or for other essential drives (for medical purposes, for example).